Burundi Family Travel Guide

 Budget Tips

-• Eat lunch at local buffets where kids pay half
+• Eat lunch at local spots - same food as hotels for half price

 Family Safety